 Regular vision exams include cataract screenings.
 Reaching a diagnosis might be the result of:

 - Tests for color vision and sensitivity to glare

 - Assessment of each lens

 - Visual acuity measurements

 The only way to cure a cataract problem is to surgically remove the affected lens.
 Once a cataract has matured to the point where it significantly affects a patient’s vision, our eye doctor will recommend a surgical referral.
 The surgeon replaces the lens containing the cataract with an artificial lens.

 Medicated drops sometimes slow cataract progression prior to surgery.
 Our practice prescribes corrective lenses and special coatings to accommodate changes in vision.
 We will also recommend the most useful visual aids for each patient.

 Schedule an Exam with Our Seattle Optometrist

 To make sure you maintain the best vision possible, schedule regular eye exams with our optometrist, Dr. Scott Campbell.
 Spex Eye Care practice provides a full range of optometric services to patients at two convenient locations.
-Call us today to schedule an appointment at our Seattle office (206-682-9515) or our Bellevue location (425-747-3937).
+Call us today to schedule an appointment at our Seattle office (206-682-9515).